MikkelDA/COBY/README.md

 Ipykernel allows the user to use COBY environment within the Jupyter notebook.

+## OS compatability

+COBY has been developed and thoroughly tested on Ubuntu Linux.
+It has also been tested to a lesser extent on Windows 11 and macOS, with all tutorial systems running without issue.

 ## Testing

 Installation can be tested using the tutorial notebooks, which cover the majority of the functions available in COBY.

 ## Basic usage